-sector in 0.78%.
-The estimated elasticity is 0.58, which is larger than estimates of other studies that use similar micro estimates but is in line with macro estimations.16 This larger extensive response is in line with the argument of the paper that the presence of informal economy gives workers an extra channel to avoid taxes through adjustments of formal labor participation.
+The point estimate implies that the semi-elasticity of participation in the formal sector is 0.78, which means that an increase in 1% of the marginal tax rate decreases the probability of receiving income in the formal sector in 0.78%.
+The estimated elasticity is 0.58, which is larger than estimates of other studies that use similar micro estimates but is in line with macro estimations.10 This larger extensive response is in line with the argument of the paper that the presence of informal economy gives workers an extra channel to avoid taxes through adjustments of formal labor participation.